trollaklass/troll-of-fame-reason/README.md

 This ensures that `i_got_one` and `i_got` are consistent.

 ![analogy](./analogy2.png)
+_For refactors, copy the function to refactor, do your changes, then write an Analogy property test to check for any input that they return the same output, i.e. the refactor has no regression!
+Now you can delete the test and the legacy function, and rename the refactored function to the legacy name_

 #### Step 4 - Idempotence

 Idempotent properties check that running a function once or several times leads to exactly the same result, i.e. an idempotent function brings to a stable state from which this function becomes useless.

 ![idempotence](./idempotence1.png)
+_Once a list of numbers is sorted, sorting it again doesn't change anything_

 - For any `Troll` and any `Elf`, once all elves have been resurrected, what should happen if these elves are resurrected again?
 - Write an idempotent property test to check that

 ![idempotence](./idempotence2.png)
+_More generally, `function` is idempotent if applying it to its own result doesn't change anything_

 This ensures that `all_elves_of_a_kind_resurrected` brings the `Troll` killing list to a stable state (i.e. many call should have the same result as once).